apnadkarni/blt/man/bgexec.rst

 after the program completes.
 But if the program takes a long time, to run you may want to receive its partial output.
 You can gather data as it becomes available using the **-onoutput** option.
-It specifies a Tcl command prefix.
+It specifies a TCL command prefix.
 Whenever new data is available, this command is executed, with the data appended as an argument to the command.